jamie-codes/fpl-assistant/README.md

 ✅ Analyze player form, points, and fixture difficulty (next 5 matches).
 ✅ Suggest the best players to bring in.
 ✅ Suggest underperforming or risky players to transfer out.
+✅ Chip usage recommendations (Bench Boost, Triple Captain, Free Hit, Wildcard).
+✅ Styled HTML email notifications with detailed weekly reports.
-✅ Export all suggestions to CSV and Excel for easy viewing.
+✅ Automatic export of suggestions to CSV and Excel files.
+✅ Organized logs and outputs into `/logs` and `/output` folders.

 ---